CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description effectively communicates its specialized purpose for multi-agent orchestration with clear 'what' and 'when' clauses.
-However, it relies heavily on technical jargon that may not match natural user language, and the specific actions enforced could be more concrete.
-The distinctiveness is strong due to its narrow, well-defined scope.
+This description effectively communicates its specialized purpose for agent orchestration with a clear 'Use when' clause.
+However, it relies heavily on technical jargon ('scope discipline', 'supervisor delegation patterns') that may not match natural user language, and the capabilities described are somewhat abstract rather than listing concrete actions the skill enables.

 Suggestions